 So don’t get me wrong, I’m not saying this is a terrible phone.

-It’s actually a decent middle tier option.
+It’s a decent middle-tier option.
 But when you look at the price, that’s when things really don’t add up.

-So if you want to import this phone, I think it costs almost six hundred dollars if you were an important in the U.S. So for this price point, you have a lot of other choices.
-Even in the U.S. you have the Pixel 3A, which is lot cheaper, has a better camera, and you also can spend just seventy five dollars or so more and buy the one plus seven pro.
+So if you want to import this phone, I think it costs almost 600$ if you were important in the U.S. So for this price point, you have a lot of other choices.
+Even in the U.S., you have the Pixel 3A, which is a lot cheaper, has a better camera, you also can spend just 75$or so more and buy the 1 plus 7 pros.

-And it’s literally better in every way you get a better display with faster refresh rate, bigger battery, better performance.
-And you also get a pop up camera.
+And it’s literally better in every way you get a better display with a faster refresh rate, bigger battery, better performance.
+And you also get a popup camera.

 Maybe when this phone goes on sale.
 It’ll be a killer deal down the line.